ShortOwl/FakeNewsDetector/README.md

 ## 🎯 What We Tried to Do
 We wanted to solve a simple but important problem: is a news article trustworthy?
-To do that, we built a bunch of models using classical ML, GloVe-based deep learning, and even a BERT transformer.
+To do that, we built a bunch of models using classical ML and GloVe-based deep learning.
 Then, we combined the best of them into an ensemble model to get more reliable predictions.

 ## 🔧 Tech Stack & Libraries
 - Text Processing: NLTK, re, string
-- ML Models: sklearn (Naive Bayes, Logistic Regression, SVM)
+- ML Models: sklearn (Naive Bayes, Logistic Regression)
 - Deep Learning: TensorFlow, Keras
-- Transformers: HuggingFace's BERT
 - Embeddings: GloVe (glove.6B.300d.txt)
 - Interface: Gradio
 - Deployment: Hugging Face Spaces